horeaporutiu/VSCodeTutorial/README.md

 The `ctx.stub.putState` method is used to record the `greeting` on the ledger and then we return that object back.
 Save the file, and proceed!

 ## Step 3.
-Packaging Smart Contract
+Packaging the Smart Contract
 ![packageFile](/docs/packageSmartContract.gif)
 Now that we have created our smart contract and understood which functions we defined, it's time to package it so we can install it on a peer.